 5 Important Marketing Touchstones for Architects

-Among the many marketing strategies available to architects today, these 5 points are still the essential touchstones all business owners working in the AEC industry should always keep in the back of their mind.
+What is an effective marketing strategy for architects?
+Among the many marketing strategies available to architects today, these 5 points are still the essential touchstones all architecture firm owners should always keep in the back of their mind.

 If you type “marketing strategies for architects” into your search engine, you’ll see page after page filled with articles that offer all sorts of marketing tips.
-Many among these sound legitimate, but may or may not work for you because there are a number of variables – including firm size, location, area of expertise, specific deficiencies and strengths – that need to be considered when creating an effective marketing strategy.
+Many among these sound legitimate, but may or may not work for you because there are a number of variables.
+For example, your firm size, location, area of expertise, specific deficiencies and strengths.
+All that needs to be considered when creating an effective marketing strategy for architects.
 This is why having a mental list of marketing touchstones is far more useful than any hand-me-down strategy you might find online.

 #1 Integrate Marketing into Your Business

-Once you understand who you are and where you want to lead your business, the idea of marketing as a natural extension of your work ethics, company culture, and service quality starts to make sense.
+You need to understand who you are and who your ideal client is.
+Then the idea of marketing as a natural extension of your work ethics, company culture, and service quality starts to make sense.

 #2 Be Authentic